Sausage Breakfast Casserole

 This is an awesome Sausage Breakfast Casserole.
 It’s a really spiffed up version compared to regular breakfast casseroles.
 This one has gluten free bread on the bottom.
 Then it’s topped with sausage, seasoned Fried Potatoes, fried bell peppers, mushrooms and green onions and cheddar cheese.
 Then a scrambled egg/milk mixture is poured over the top.
 After refrigerating overnight, Sausage Breakfast Casserole bakes up to perfection.

 I took my Sausage Breakfast Casserole to a meeting on Saturday where I served breakfast fixings, including Blueberry Coffeecake, Apple Cake and a fruit tray.
 Everyone loved it.
-I used to bring this casserole regularly when we served breakfast every Sunday when my husband taught Sunday school for years.
+I used to bring this casserole regularly when we served breakfast every Sunday for our Sunday school class.
 This is a great recipe to make when you’re serving breakfast for dinner, company for breakfast, or for holiday breakfasts.
 It gives you a dose of protein instead of just sugar.

 Sausage Breakfast Casserole is one of the BEST breakfast casseroles you’ll ever eat!